We’ve been looking around a lot, and decent pandemic marketing advice is pretty hard to find.

 “By making this film with over 20 Irish directors from CPI member companies, we are bringing our industry together to shine a small light of hope for the Irish people.
 We want this film to bring some good to those who watch it.”

 Pandemic Marketing Images

 In some of the examples we picked out above, we highlighted instances where content marketing through video can remain faithful to its own brand tone of voice whilst acknowledging the difficult challenges we all face.
 Equally important to a successful marketing campaign in the midst of a pandemic is the power of the image.
-Below we’ve selected some marketing images that have strived to achieve those same powerful effects as video.
+Below, we’ve selected some marketing images that strive to achieve those same powerful effects as video.
 Check them out.

 Burger King | The Social Distancing Whopper

 The virus has affected all sectors of business – and that’s a fact.
 However, the effects of total lockdown and social distancing have wreaked havoc on the food & hospitality industry more so than most.
 Whilst many fast food chains and popular restaurants have adapted to offer delivery and collection services, the likes of McDonald’s and Burger King closed down for weeks to protect the health and welfare of their own staff.

 As lockdown restrictions have gradually lifted across Europe, we’ve seen Burger King respond by launching a fresh campaign that succeeds by injecting a little humour into the situation.